The 6 Chemicals You Need To Avoid In Your SunscreenJune 23, 2017

 Taking things a step further, the three qualifiers for subclinical hypothyroidism are:

-Key Insight: Did you know that subclinical hypothyroidism might actually play a role in infertility?
-Research has shown that subclinical hypothyroidism and thyroid autoimmunity can be behind a lot of women’s fertility struggles (3).
+Key Insight: Did you know that subclinical hypothyroidism might actually a role in infertility?
+Research has shown that subclinical hypothyroidism and thyroid autoimmunity can be behind a lot of women’s fertility struggles1.

 Thyroid Hormone Therapy for Subclinical Hypothyroidism

-In Conclusion: If there are no symptoms being exhibited in the first place, it becomes increasingly difficult to compare it to something else when therapy is attempted.
+Bottom Line: If there are no symptoms being exhibited, it becomes difficult to compare it to something else when therapy is attempted.
 This obvious limitation definitely gets in the way of how we can understand and treat subclinical hypothyroidism.

 At some point, the researchers themselves admitted that this was an obvious limitation.
-There was no reporting of feeling better because patients did not feel bad to start off the study.
+There was no reporting of feeling better because patients did not feel poorly to start.

 They also did not see clear changes in disease outcomes for those tested.
 Another drawback that the researchers mentioned was that the TSH scores never reached the level that most think is optimal (below 2.0 or closer to 1.0).